M4RKUS28/M4RKUS28-/README.md

 ![snake gif](https://github.com/M4RKUS28/M4RKUS28/blob/output/github-snake.svg%20dist/github-snake-dark.svg)

 # 💫 About Me:
-🔭 I’m currently working on: Completing my Bachelor's/Master's in Wirtschaftsinformatik at TUM, focusing on the intersection of technology and business.<br>🕺 I’m looking to collaborate on: Data-driven projects, innovative IT solutions, and interdisciplinary research in business and technology.<br>🤝 I’m looking for help with: Exploring cutting-edge developments in machine learning, business analytics, or project management.<br>🌱 I’m currently learning: Advanced data science methods, programming in Python, and cloud computing (AWS/Azure).<br>💬 Ask me about: Tech trends, business models, or anything related to Wirtschaftsinformatik.
+🔭 I’m currently working on: Completing my Bachelor's in business informatics at TUM, focusing on the intersection of technology and business.<br>🕺 I’m looking to collaborate on: Data-driven projects, innovative IT solutions, and interdisciplinary research in business and technology.<br>🤝 I’m looking for help with: Exploring cutting-edge developments in machine learning, business analytics and project management.<br>🌱 I’m currently learning: Programming in Python, and cloud computing (AWS/Azure).<br>💬 Ask me about: Tech trends, business models, or anything related to business informatics.

 ## 🌐 Socials: